cjmendoza/php-cassandra-binary/README.md

 Cassandra client library for PHP, using the native binary protocol.

-## Roadmap for version 0.2.0
-* UUID generation
-* timestamp only with microsecond
-* using v2 protocol
-* speedup
-* the ability to specify the settings (setup default consistency level and more)
-* more fixes

 ## Known issues
 * decimal and timestamps have bugs especially in collections (map,set,list)
 * connection handling e.g. timeouts